-- Enter inside the directory and navigate to the sub directory “homedir”.
+- Enter inside the directory and navigate to the subdirectory “home directory”.

-- Inside the homedir, look for the sub directory “public_html”.
+- Inside the home directory, look for the subdirectory “public_html”.

 - A pop-up box will appear, where you have to specify the target location to move the files.
 Since you want to move files to the root directory enter the location as “/public_html”.

-- Now all your files inside the “public_html” sub directory has been moved to “publich_html” document root.
+- Now all your files inside the “public_html” subdirectory have been moved to the “publich_html” document root.
 So your file transfer process has completed.

-Once you know that, the files have been moved to root directory “public_html”. you can then delete the zip file and rest of the unzipped content, which you no longer need.
+Once you know that, the files have been moved to the root directory “public_html”. you can then delete the zip file and the rest of the unzipped content, which you no longer need.